barlukh/game-space/README.md

 Shoot aliens, save the Earth, have fun.

 ## Installation
-You can just run the executable 'game'.
+This game is only compiled for Linux.
+Run ./game.
 The file is compiled with a static Raylib library, so there should be no other missing dependencies.

 ## Credits & License
 All original images created by peony. [link](https://opengameart.org/content/space-pixel-art)<br/>